 GERD is first treated with over-the counter (OTC) medications, such as antacids, and lifestyle or dietary changes.
 Prescription medications may be needed in more severe cases to prevent damage to the esophagus.

 While conventional medicine is the most common form of GERD treatment, there are some home remedies you can try to reduce instances of acid reflux.
 Talk to your gastroenterologist about the following options.

 While heartburn can happen to anyone, GERD seems to be most prevalent in adults who are overweight or obese.

 If you’re overweight, the Mayo Clinic suggests a steady weight loss plan of 1 or 2 pounds per week.
-On the flip side, if you are already considered to be at a healthy weight, then make sure you maintain it with a healthy diet and regular exercise.
+On the flip side, if you’re already considered to be at a healthy weight, then make sure you maintain it with a healthy diet and regular exercise.

-No matter what your weight, there are certain known trigger foods that can increase your risk for acid reflux.
+No matter what your weight, there are certain known trigger foods and drinks that can increase your risk for acid reflux.
 With GERD, you should be especially wary of items that can lead to symptoms.
-Try avoiding the following foods:
+Try avoiding the following foods and beverages:

 - tomato sauce and other tomato-based products

 - high-fat foods, such as fast food products and greasy foods

 By limiting or avoiding these triggers altogether, you may experience fewer symptoms.
 You may also want to keep a food journal to help identify problem foods.

 Eating smaller meals puts less pressure on the stomach, which can prevent the backflow of stomach acids.
 By eating smaller amounts of food more frequently, you can reduce heartburn and eat fewer calories overall.